jsguerra/genealogy-concept/README.md

-# genealogy-concept
+# HTML5 Genealogy website concept
-A genealogy website design for a personal family tree
+An HTML5 genealogy website concept for a personal family tree.